-Here is my hypnobirthing story (and two pics, 1 hour after Poe was born and, Poe now at 5 1/2 months).
-I apologise about how long this has taken me to get to you, but I guess it is better late than never.
+Here is my hypnobirthing story, I apologise about how long this has taken me to get to you, but I guess it is better late than never.
 Thank you again for teaching me and my husband all about the hypnobirthing technique.

 Please feel free to pass on my number or email address if anyone wants to chat about my experience.

 The birth story

 Poe was born on the 25th September at 4.45am, very thoughtfully, three days after his mother’s 30th Birthday.
 Poe’s birth was without a doubt the most wonderful experience of my life and I can definitely say that hypnobirthing played a large part in making this so.

 On Saturday 23rd September 11.30pm I started to notice that I was getting slight waves of pressure around my lower back, nothing to complain about but I was aware that something was happening.
 I decided to listen to my hypnobirthing cd and then went to bed.
 Throughout the night I was aware of these waves yet kept relaxing, not quite sleeping but resting (I think the excitement that this could be IT kept me slightly aware).
 The next day they continued.
 Outside the day was getting hot and the wind was causing chaos but inside we felt protected we were in a safe haven.
 I slept, walked around a bit, drank lots of water, nibbled on food, and breathed through these little waves of pressure.
 These waves eventually turned into surges with pressure both through my lower back and front.
 I totally lost track of time so I can only say that at some point Scott (my husband) started timing them (I still wasn’t really convinced that this could actually be it) and the surges were coming about every ten minutes (there was no established pattern).
 A few hours later they were still coming every ten minutes and lasting from 3o seconds to 2 minutes.